alan-forbes-cp/repo1/README.md

     etc

 - Each entry is space(s) or newline(s) separated.
-- This registers users as an 'internal-test requester' and binds each to a specific comment trigger e.g. '/trigger2' above.
 - Note that existing secret settings in Github are not visible when being updated so the internal test list content should be stored elsewhere (TBD e.g 1password??) and reapplied in full on each update.
 - The list should be periodically audited to confirm that contents are still required.

+This registers users as an 'internal-test requester' and binds each to a specific comment trigger e.g. '/trigger2' above.

 Org contact user then defines a repo access token allowing:
 1. scanning of PR comments,
 2. PR comment-body reads and
 3. PR comment writes.

 Note that 'fine-grain' user PATs allow the individual setting of various 'repository permissions' including read/write "pull request" perms (pull requests and related comments, assignees, labels, milestones, and merges).
-These offer the Internal-side granularity and permissons required (i.e. and are used in our Internal-side implementation).
+These offer the Internal-side granularity and permissons required (and are used in our own Internal-side implementation).

 Registered Org users then request an internal-test run by entering the comment trigger ("/trigger-string") as a PR comment body.
 Our 'internal-test-request comment' trigger then fires: